arvida42/jackettio/README.md

 ## Configuration

-jackettio is designed for selfhosted, whether for personal or public use.
+Jackettio is designed for selfhosted, whether for personal or public use.
 As a server owner, effortlessly configure many settings with environement variables.

 - **Addon ID** `ADDON_ID` Change the `id` field in stremio manifest
 - **Default user settings:** `DEFAULT_*` All default settings available for user configuration on the /configure page are fully customizable